karlssberg/Motiv/README.md

 isNegative.Metadata; // [{ Message = "the number is negative" }]
 ````

-#### Combining specifications
+### Combining propositions
-The real power of Motiv comes from combining specifications to form new ones.
-The library will take care of
+The real power of Motiv comes from combining propositions to form new ones.
-collating the underlying causes and filter out irrelevant and inconsequential assertions and metadata from the final
+The library will take care of collating the underlying causes and filter out irrelevant and inconsequential
+assertions and metadata from the final result.
-result.
-Specifications can be combined using the `&`,`|` and `^` operators as well as the `.ElseIf()` method.
+propositions can be combined using the `&`,`|` and `^` operators as well as the supplemental `.OrElse()` and
+`.AndAlso()` methods.

 ```csharp
 var isNegativeSpec =
     Spec.Build((int n) => n < 0)